Fluoroscopy Exams Near Washington, DC

 - Administer 2 Dulcolax tablets at 6:00 pm the day before the exam.

 - Nothing by mouth after 10:00 pm the night before the exam.

 Clear liquids include:

 - Strained fruit juices without pulp (apple, cranberry, orange, grape, etc.)

 - Coffee or team (without milk or non-dairy creamer)

 - Jell-O (without added fruits or toppings)

 No specific preparations for arthograms, but be aware these are often followed by MRI or CT scans.
 See MRI or CT for specific preparations before these examinations.

-The day before exam you may eat regular meals, but drink plenty of fluids.
-On the day of exam please only have clear liquids for breakfast.
+The day before the exam you may eat regular meals, but drink plenty of fluids.
+On the day of the exam please only have clear liquids for breakfast.
 Make sure you have transportation, as we cannot allow patients to drive themselves.
 Be prepared to be in office for several hours as you may be required to wait between the fluoroscopy procedure and CT scan.
-Patient may want to bring food and beverage to be consumed during the recovery period.
+Patients may want to bring food and beverage to be consumed during the recovery period.
 Drink plenty of fluids after the procedure.
-Please tell scheduler if blood thinners are regularly or occasionally taken, as the patient may be asked to stop taking them by radiologist before exam.
+Please tell the scheduler if blood thinners are regularly or occasionally taken, as the patient may be asked to stop taking them by the radiologist before the exam.